themindfulbit/td/_content/1-episodes/2014-07-14-077-learning-vim-with-potatowire.md

 X](https://twitter.com/potatowire/status/473873091354177536) I discovered the hidden settings made possible by [`defaults write`](http://www.defaults-write.com/).
-I was in love with the command line anew.
+I was in love with the command line all over again.

-My computer use [took another leap forward in its evolution](https://www.youtube.com/watch?v=RlGqVk_9JLg) when I read a post o][O'Reilly's Radar](http://radar.oreilly.com/), which has been lost from my mind and bookmarks, about this editor called Vim that I really knew nothing about.
-This was interesting, but nothing really changed for me until I read [Steve Losh's](https://twitter.com/stevelosh) post about [Coming Home to Vim](http://stevelosh.com/blog/2010/09/coming-home-to-vim/).
+My computer use [took another leap forward in its evolution](https://www.youtube.com/watch?v=RlGqVk_9JLg) when I read a post on [O'Reilly's Radar](http://radar.oreilly.com/), which has since been lost from both my mind and my bookmarks, about this editor called Vim that I really knew nothing about.
+This was interesting, but nothing *really* changed for me until I read [Steve Losh's](https://twitter.com/stevelosh) post about [Coming Home to Vim](http://stevelosh.com/blog/2010/09/coming-home-to-vim/).
 I thought it was wonderful and compelling and I [switched text